razzius/weave/README.md

 Though inefficient, the backend will serve this html file when the index is requested.

-A more efficient setup would be to serve the index.html from a cdn when any path is requested on your domain.
+A more efficient setup would be to serve the index.html from a CDN when any path is requested on your domain.

 ## Running in `docker`